acep-aedg/aedg-energy-statistics/src/README.md

 ## Data Deliveries

 The first data delivery was `Tables_Operators&Plants_2025-03-10.xlsx` in March 2025.
 It contained only 2 lookup tables, Operator and Plants, and data dictionaries for both - so 4 sheets altogether.
 It was not stored in GitHub; it is [in Google Drive](https://docs.google.com/spreadsheets/d/1lBdR9TbwQvxDV1LUW2HGDvdd1C5UQ7mq/edit?usp=drive_link&ouid=112418087891577909150&rtpof=true&sd=true), if you have access to that.
-Information from the data dictionary was transferred to `data/raw/dowl/raw_dowl_data_dictionary.csv`
+Information from the data dictionary was transferred to `data_dictionary.csv`

 A second data delivery occurred in April, 2025. `AEDG LOOKUP TABLES_FINAL.xlsx` includes Operator, Plants, Communities, Interties, and Sales.
 It is stored in this repo in `data/raw/dowl` with CSV files derived from its sheets.